blackwhissh/spring-boot-restful-simple-api/README.md

 # spring-boot-restful-simple-api
 # In this Project I have used Spring Boot to build simple RESTful api
 # I added GET, POST, PUT and DELETE methods
-# This Programm is using postgreSQL for database
+# This Program is using postgreSQL for database
-# Tomcat as a server on port 3000
+# Tomcat server on port 3000